Supporting Healthy Smiles from the Start

 Is it ever too early to start dental care?

-It’s never too early to start caring for your child’s oral health, even before their first tooth appears.
+Kids’ dental care in Bunbury can begin early, even before the first tooth appears.
 Early dental care isn’t just about brushing.
-It’s also about developing habits supporting healthy teeth and gums as they grow.
+It’s also about developing routines that support healthy teeth and gums as they develop.
 Here’s what dental care can look like in the early months:

 - Wipe gums gently after feeds: